Edge-Learning-Machine/Micro-LM/README.md

 - `Linear SVM`
 - `Decision Tree`
 - `K-NN`
+- `Holt-Winters Triple Exponential Smoothing` for time series

 Each algorithm provides both classification and regression, for binary and multiclass problems. `SVM` supports only ordinal multiclass classification.

 We are extending the library to other algorithms, also unsupervised.
 Your voluntary contribution is welcome.

-At present, the library is optimized for memory footprint. [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM) performs model training and cross-validation, and creates .c and .h files that store the best model's parameters.
+The library is optimized for memory footprint. [`Desk-LM`](https://github.com/Edge-Learning-Machine/Desk-LM) performs model training and cross-validation, and creates .c and .h files that store the best model's parameters.
 These files must be compiled together with the [`Micro-LM`](https://github.com/Edge-Learning-Machine/Micro-LM) files available in this repository.

-We are currently working to provide dynamic configurability to all the algorithms.

 ## Usage